Why tube amplifiers sound better than solid-state ones

 Universality vs Simplicity or PSAudio and The Bridge woes

-In my mind universality and simplicity are mutually exclusive.
+In my mind, universality and simplicity are mutually exclusive.
 I’m yet to find a system which is universal and simple to configure and use.
 Reliability and stability are assumed by default.

 The simplicity of Apple devices is addictive.
-You add a new box and it gets automatically recognized.
+You add a new box, and it gets automatically recognized.
 Everything just works like prescribed and defined by Apple.
 Then it’s a question of if this Procrustean bed fits you or not and if you are flexible enough to assume the offered model.

-The idea of service/device discovery appeared in the late 90’s.
+The idea of service/device discovery appeared in the late 90s.
 For example, Sun’s Jini (1998) and UPnP (1999).
-It’s nice to have a standard to allow devices from different vendors work together, right?
+It’s nice to have a standard to allow devices from different vendors to work together, right?
 Sure, but here comes the reality.
 The Cisco interpretation of the Spanning Tree Protocol is different from the Foundry (now Brocade) one.
 If you place Cisco and Foundry switches/load balancers in one LAN, you may end up with a funny STP loop.

 Live vs conserved music or Lugansky vs Residentie Orkest